 In 1962, her husband was transferred to Oxnard Air Force Base in Camarillo which is now the Camarillo Airport.
 Determined to sink down roots in this beautiful community, she settled in with her 4 yr old daughter, Julie and her 9 year old son, John.
 Her children's father still in the USAF chose to continue to travel the world, so they parted ways but remained on good terms.

-After returning to the work force, she met the love of her life, Manny Hernandez.
+Carole joined forces with her close friend, Joan Ford Iverson and together they faced the challenges ahead.
+Carole wentt on to meet the love of her life, Manny Hernandez, while they were both working at the El Ranchito restaurant in the Wagon Wheel Junction.
 They later opened a local Restaurant/Nightclub, the Casa Tropical, which was very successful in the 1960’s and 70’s and known for it’s great food, margaritas and local KOXR Amateur Hour.

 In 1972 Carole & Manny made the decision to pursue Manny’s dream of a career in Real Estate.
 Ultimately they obtained their Broker’s Licenses and thereby made the most significant decision of their lifetimes.
 Associated for most of their 40 years in “The Biz” with Prudential California Realty, they were a well-known Real Estate Team.
 Known as the #1 Broker Duo, they excelled in their chosen profession and they received countless awards and accolades over their long career including the coveted Legend status at Berkshire Hathaway HomeServices.

-Carole was a fabulous hostess and enjoyed cooking, decorating and entertaining their many friends and family, especially during the holidays when she hosted an open house.
-She was a trend setter and she had a iconic flair for fashion and was known for her style.
+Carole was a fabulous hostess and enjoyed cooking, decorating and entertaining their friends and family, especially during the holidays when she hosted an annual open house.
+She had an iconic flair for fashion and was known for her trend setting style.
 She loved gardening and photography and also took the time to study interior design, which she utilized in the many facets of her life.
 She was extremely creative and expressive in everything she did which was evident not only in her adverting skills but her beautiful gifts and thoughtful personal letters and cards to family and friends.

-Carole is survived by her devoted daughter, Julie Knutson and her husband Dennis, Grandchildren, John David Parker, Brandon Knutson, Linsey Williams and husband Craig.
+Carole is survived by her devoted daughter, Julie Knutson and her husband Dennis.
+Grandchildren, John David Parker, Brandon Knutson, Linsey Williams and husband Craig.
 Great-Grandchildren, Teadora & Kadyn Parker, Sarah & Abigail Knutson, Gavan, Waylan, Owen, Emma and Flynn Williams.
-Brother, Jim Weeks, Sister, Patti Grizzle and nieces Tammy Hood, Shari Wallis & Amy Deitrick.
+Brother, Jim Weeks, Sister, Patti Grizzle, Sister-in-law, Carol Jean Smith and nieces and nephews.
 Step-Daughter, Rosanne Rodriguez Marek and husband Don, Grandchildren, Roy & Ryan Rodriguez, Great-Grandchildren, Justin, Jessica & Evan Rodriguez.

 Carole is predeceased by her husband, Manuel Posos Hernandez, son, John Steven Parker, and step-son George Hernandez.